 A single gopher moving down a garden row can inflict considerable damage in a very short time.
 Gophers also gnaw and damage plastic water lines and lawn sprinkler systems.
 Their tunnels can divert and carry off irrigation water and lead to soil erosion.
 Mounds on lawns interfere with mowing equipment and ruin the aesthetics of well-kept turf grass.

 Gopher-It by Exhart is the #1 choice for gopher and mole removal.

 You’re over the mole trap, you’re done with the gopher poison, and you’ve decided to skip the ineffective chewing gum or laxatives-placed-in-burrow method in hopes of ridding your garden of these nasty critters.

-Exhart has been the leader in electronic pest control since the release of the Gopher-It and MoleMover, rodent elimination devices.
+Exhart has been a leader in electronic pest control products since the release of the Gopher-It and MoleMover rodent elimination devices.
 Since its initial release in 1987, the company claims to have successfully helped over 1 million satisfied customers get rid of moles and gophers with their ingenious and truly natural pest control product.